 Travel around this beautiful country and visit the iconic cities of Rome, Florence and Milan coming face-to-face with the artworks of Europe’s Renaissance masters – the Sistine Chapel, Michelangelo’s David, and da Vinci’s The Last Supper.
-Beyond the city walls, Italy’s varied landscape is a must-see – from the icy reaches of the Alps to the glistening azure ocean in the south.
+Beyond the city walls, Italy’s varied landscape is a must-see, from the icy reaches of the Alps to the glistening azure ocean in the south.
 And don’t forget the food!
-Whether you’re enjoying a fresh, fire-baked pizza, refreshing gelato or a tagliatelle al ragù smothered in Parmigiano-Reggiano – you’ll always eat well in Italy.
+Whether you’re enjoying a fresh, fire-baked pizza, refreshing gelato or tagliatelle al ragù smothered in Parmigiano Reggiano – you’ll always eat well in Italy.

 Art / Cuisine / History / Cities